MarieSumalee/MarieSumalee/README.md

-- 👋 Hi, I’m @MarieSumalee,
+- 👋 Hi, I’m @MarieSumalee & I'm a freelancer!
 - 👀 I’m interested in new trends web both frontend and backend technologies
 - 🌱 I'm a web developer focusing on frontend development
 - 😍 I think JAMstack is awesome!